pnomolos/lazy_csv/README.md

 #### 1.0.0 (2012-07-29)

- * renamed `SmarterCSV.process_csv` to `SmarterCSV.process`.
+ * renamed `LazyCSV.process_csv` to `LazyCSV.process`.

 #### 1.0.0.pre1 (2012-07-29)

 ## Reporting Bugs / Feature Requests

-Please [open an Issue on GitHub](https://github.com/tilo/smarter_csv/issues) if you have feedback, new feature requests, or want to report a bug.
+Please [open an Issue on GitHub](https://github.com/tilo/lazy_csv/issues) if you have feedback, new feature requests, or want to report a bug.
 Thank you!

 ## Special Thanks